KasperDevelopment/KasperDevelopment/README.md

 ### Hey!
 I'm Kasper! 👋

-- 🔭 I’m currently working on Nobus
+- 🔭 I’m currently working on a FiveM Framework
 - 🌱 I’m currently learning Lua & Js
-- 📫 How to reach me: discord kasperermeg
+- 📫 You can reach me on discord, kasperermeg